I had the opportunity to fly Turkish Airlines business class direct from New York City (JFK) to Istanbul airport on an overnight flight.

 Turkish Airlines Lounge

-Few people enjoy spending more time than required at airports, but if you're passing the time in a quiet, comfortable lounge with dependable Wi-Fi, free food and drinks, and pleasant lighting, it’s much more palatable.
+Few people enjoy spending more time than required at airports, but it's much more palatable if you're passing the time in a quiet, comfortable lounge with dependable Wi-Fi, free food and drinks, and pleasant lighting.

 Business Class Seats and Amenities

-It was sometime between 1 a.m. and 2 a.m. when we boarded the plane for our 10-hour direct flight to Istanbul.
+It was sometime between 1 a.m. and 2 a.m. when we boarded the Boeing 777-300ER plane for our 9-hour and 50-minute direct flight to Istanbul.

-My first impression of the seats, which fully reclined, were that they didn't seem to offer enough width to allow for a comfortable sleep.
+My first impression of the lie-flat seats for business class passengers was that they didn't seem to offer enough width to allow for a comfortable sleep.
 I'd soon be putting them to the test.

-But first, I took stock of the entertainment system and amenities, which included:
+But first, I took stock of the flight entertainment system and amenity kits, which included: